-Don't have a Chevra Kadisha yet?
+Don't have a Chevrah Kadisha yet?
 No problem!
-Learn how to start one and meet experienced teachers who can guide you through the process and be advisors to your community once you are established.
+Learn how to start one.
+Work with experienced trainers who can guide you through the process and be advisors to your community once you are established.
+Just an email away.

 Journey with us as we explore the practical and spiritual aspects of Jewish funeral, burial, and mourning traditions.
 "B'yado afkid ruchi, b'eit ishan v'a-irah.
 V'im ruchi g'viyati, Adonai li v'lo ira".
 My soul I give to You, my spirit in Your care.
 Draw me near I shall not fear, hold me safely in Your hand.

-Kavod v'Nichum (Honor and Comfort), a U.S. tax exempt educational non-profit, encourages and assists the organization of bereavement committees and Chevra Kadisha groups in synagogues and communities so they can perform Jewish funeral, burial, and mourning mitzvot; protect and shield bereaved families from exploitation; and provide information, education and technical assistance.
-More ...
+Kavod v'Nichum (Honor and Comfort), is a U.S. tax exempt educational non-profit organization that encourages and assists the organization of bereavement committees and Chevra Kadisha groups in synagogues and communities.

 Do You Have Questions?
 We Have Answers!